-When the majority of your payroll is spent on processes, it makes sense to optimize them.
+When most of your payroll is spent on processes, it makes sense to optimize them.

-That’s where business process management comes in.
-It’s a method dedicated to better managing and optimizing all your workflows.
+See: Business Process Management (BPM), a method dedicated to better managing and optimizing all workflows.

-In this article, we explain what BPM is, its benefits, showcase examples of it in action, and explain how you can create your own BPM system.
+This article will explain what BPM is, discuss its many benefits, showcase examples of BPM in action, and explain how to create a BPM system.

 What is business process management (BPM)?

-Business process management is the discipline of streamlining all repetitive workflows that happen within your organization.
+Business Process Management (BPM) is the discipline of streamlining all repetitive workflows within an organization.

-As your company grows, the benefits of optimizing and partially automating these workflows become more significant … something that can have a dramatic impact on the top line.
+As a company grows, the benefits of optimizing and partially automating these workflows become more significant … something that can have a dramatic impact on the top line.

 Imagine freeing up almost half the workday for a significant chunk of your employees.
 That’s a lot of added productivity.